jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 We'll make more use of `bits script` in a bit (no pun intended 😉), but let's first recap where we are at in forming the raw transaction with `bits tx`.

-From either of these prior commands, we learn that the UTXO is a pay-to-pubkey-hash (P2PKH) output.
-We need this information to understand how to build the pre-signature transaction image, as well as, form the correct final scriptSig to unlock the funds.
+From either of these prior commands, we learn that the UTXO is a P2PKH output.
+We need this information to understand how to build the pre-signature transaction image, as well as, form the correct final [scriptSig](https://river.com/learn/terms/s/scriptsig/) to unlock the funds.
 But, we will also need to specify our transaction outputs, indicating the amount of Bitcoin to send and to which address.
 With Bitcoin, UTXOs are always spent in full, so it is common to have one transaction output indicating our recipient's address, and another to send the "change" back to an address owned by the sender, sometimes referred to as the "change address".
 Also, be aware that this implies that any amount available from a UTXO which is _not_ used in any of the transaction outputs may be assumed as the "miner fee".

 The UTXO above has 50 BTC (5,000,000,000 satoshis).
 Let's send 4,000,000,000 satoshis to `mp6UyrvbWH3sq1WRjHnVZr23aJfuwDktZg` and use `msgrvCT4DagqPAuFoqqCWqBouv43KyRors` as the change address, leaving 1000 satoshis available for the miner fee.
 Remember txouts are supplied as a JSON string with keys "satoshis" (specifying the amount) and "scriptpubkey" (specifying the unlocking script).
 The addresses `mp6UyrvbWH3sq1WRjHnVZr23aJfuwDktZg` and `msgrvCT4DagqPAuFoqqCWqBouv43KyRors` imply a P2PKH transaction output, so to create the scriptpubkey, we can again use `bits script`. `bits script -h` includes useful information on how to form various standard transaction scripts.